EncyclopediaRed/btcamp-87826/content/plan.md

           temporary shelter.
-The target audience varies from adult individuals wishing to have a contingency shelter plan, individuals whose occupations require additional emergency response equipment, and larger groups that plan for and implement disaster recovery responses.
+The target audience varies from adult individuals wishing to have a contingency shelter plan, individuals whose occupations require additional emergency response equipment, and larger groups that plan for and implement disaster recovery responses.<br /><br />

           ![](images/targetcustomer.png) <br /><br />